 Your rooftop may look perfect from afar, but leaks aren’t always obvious from a cursory glance.
 It’s possible to have a leak into the roof because of poorly fastened materials, including shingles and underlayment.
 You might also have flashing, skylights and other elements that break up the surface of the rooftop.
 These elements have connection points with the structure that can lead to leaks.

 The most obvious leak areas are roof puncture points.
 Falling debris, tree branches and other natural elements might strike the home and create a hole that allows water into the structure.
-All of these leak points must be evaluated by roofing experts so that you can stop further water damage from harming the structure.
+All of these leak points must be evaluated by roofing experts in phoenix so that you can stop further water damage from harming the structure.

 Locating the Origination Point